gephi/gexf/specs/1.3.1/README.md

 Ideally we would like to know the exact way which was used to render such viz attributes.
 Viz attributes can be computed from attributes (globally set) or set manually (locally set).

-TWe propose to keep the existing way (1.3) to set viz attributes at the node/edge level to cover the manually set (locally set) use case.
+We propose to keep the existing way (1.3) to set viz attributes at the node/edge level to cover the manually set (locally set) use case.

 To cover the cases where the viz atts were computed we need to add the specifications which indicates the computation specs.
 We propose to set this at the data attributes definition level (globally).